PyMoDAQ/pymodaq_plugins_daqmx/docs/source/user_guide/scanner_details.rst

 Reading the scanner position
 ----------------------------
 Another issue with using a NI card to pilot a piezo scanner is that **one cannot read the current voltage applied at an analog output.** In order to know the current position of the scanner, the solution used here is to **get the current index of the clock** from the NI card, and then display the corresponding position in the list that was sent to the device.

+As a consequence, the position is set to 1 nm when restarting the plugin, as the current position cannot be read from the hardware.
+This might cause quick movements, so be careful to go back to zero before closing the plugin.